Modern Slavery Statement

 Our supply chain is complex because of the range of plants and other goods we offer for sale to our customers and the range of food we serve in our cafe bars.
 85% of the plants we sell come from UK nurseries.
 Most of our other products are purchased from UK suppliers with some from EU and EEA suppliers.
 A very small minority is purchased from non- UK/EU/EEA sources.
 Whilst we have clear visibility of our direct suppliers it becomes more complex further down our supply chain.

-In our Financial year 2023 we checked which of our retail suppliers from whom we purchase more than £250,000 of goods at cost are registered with Sedex.
-21 out of 36 suppliers from whom we purchase over £250,000 of goods are registered and we are expecting the rest to do so.
+In our Financial year 2024 we checked which of our retail suppliers from whom we purchase more than £250,000 of goods at cost are registered with Sedex.
+12 out of 26 suppliers from whom we purchase over £250,000 of goods are registered and we are expecting the rest to do so.

 Our supplier code of conduct has been approved by the Board.
 The Tillington Group has also adopted a corresponding code of conduct.
 Our supplier documents and those of the Tillington Group draw the attention of suppliers to the code and ensure that it is accepted.
 We expect our suppliers of goods or services to accept our code of conduct or be able to demonstrate equally robust policies and procedures in their own business.
-We are currently working on how we adopt similar procedures for Barnsfold Nurseries.

 If we find instances of non -compliance and/or non- cooperation we will consider what remedial action to take on a case by case basis.
 This may mean we decide not to take on a new supplier or to cease to trade with an existing supplier.
 One supplier was de-listed as a result and remains de listed.
 We will also monitor suppliers failing to cooperate or considered high risk.
 Where suppliers are manufacturing in countries where modern slavery is a known to be prevalent, we will seek further assurance and evidence of compliance from those suppliers and/or through the Sedex scheme as applicable.
 Such suppliers will be considered high risk until satisfactory evidence of compliance is received.